 It may help to see a list of items on paper to keep your motivation strong.
 Keep your list with you and refer to it when you need help keeping your resolve.

 Don’t keep your resolution a secret.
 Tell friends and family members who will be there to support your resolve to change yourself for the better or improve your health.

 This doesn’t mean that you can eat an entire box of chocolates if your resolution is to eat a better diet.
-Instead, celebrate your success by treating yourself to something you enjoy that doesn’t contradict your resolution.
+Instead, celebrate your success by rewarding yourself with something you enjoy that doesn’t contradict your resolution.